Children

 8. Sexual behavior that includes use of force, coercion, or aggression are highly concerning.
 Professional support is needed.

-9. Children of all genders can have problematic sexual behavior.
+9. All children can have problematic sexual behavior.

 10. Treatment can help prevent future problematic sexual behavior.